Splittikin/FHS-News-Docs/docs/index.md

 ---
-layout: default
+layout: modified
+title: FHS-News API Docs
 ---
 Welcome to the documentation for the FHS-News API!
 Here you can find information about how to interact with the FHS-News server and how to have your app make sense of what it sends back.
+Please let me know if you have any questions!

+{: .note}
-The server is still super WIP so **expect for things to change without warning and at any time.** Please let me know if you have any questions!
+The FHS-News API is still super WIP so **things may change at any time.** If your app's interaction with the API suddenly starts breaking, check here first to see if things are different!

 ### Objects
   - [Articles]({{ site.baseurl }}/obj/article)